opengeospatial/EDR-API-Sprint/Final_Report_of_EDR_API_Sprint.md

 # Issues outstanding

-Issue #11 Groups versus Collections
+### Issue #11 Groups versus Collections
 The EDR API specification found a need to have Groups of Collections in the API path.
 In the wider OGC, there is now a discussion of whether APIs could have Collection of Collections.
 The Sprint agreed to stay with Groups until the wider issue is resolved.

-Issue #10 Corridors, 3D or 4D
+### Issue #10 Corridors, 3D or 4D
 Corridors were originally envisaged as a volume defined by a surface of constant distance from a line trajectory.
 The idea of the bottom of a corridor volume being delineated by the earth's surface (or some other surface) was raised.
 It was agreed to tackle this interesting, practical and difficult problem later.

-Other Issues
+### Other Issues
 Observers, from outside the Sprint, have raised some substantive questions, including about interpretation and implementation of vertical coordinates in the EDR API.
 These will be raised and addressed in the EDR API Standard WG.

 # Recommendations and Next Steps

+  * WKT linestring format to be used for multi-dimensional geometries.
+  * Some query names were changed (Polygon -> Area, Point -> Position).
+  * The specification will not mention streaming, because it is an implementation detail.
+  * Agreed that we would allow named "locations" (now Positions).
+  * Agreed that named "times" seem to be a good analogy to named "locations", such as 'Latest'.
+  * Groups vs Collections were explored and the current working definition of Collections remains.

-Recommended Topics for further discussion
+## Recommended Topics for further discussion

+  * Contribute EDR API definition of a Collection to the wider OGC debate.
-  * What Metadata frameworks should be used, recommended or mandated?
+  * Decide what Metadata frameworks should be used, recommended or mandated?
   * Security considerations.
-This needs to be coordinated with Andreas Mattheus
+This needs to be coordinated with ?.
-  * Test other sampling geometry types
+  * Test other sampling geometry types.
-  * incorporate a pub/sub mechanism with the EDR API specification
-  * hnvestigate How to integrate with other APIs (features/coordinates, maps)
+  * Continue to investigate how to integrate with other APIs (features/coordinates, maps)
+  * Incorporate a pub/sub mechanism with a later version of the EDR API specification.
   * Investigate how to align with decision  impact groups like SmartCity, others

-  Next Steps for EDR API Specification
+## Next Steps for EDR API Specification

-    * Generate Enginnering Report on Sprint
+  * Generate Engineering Report on Sprint.
   * Finalize updates to current specification.
-Update documentation
+  * Update documentation.
-    * Start adoption process
+  * Start wider consultation processes inside and outside OGC.

-## Annexes?